-It’s time to share with you another way that I’m making some extra money online.
+It’s time to share with you another way that I’m making some extra money online by building niche sites.
 I love this series because it shows that no matter your situation, if you have some skill or interest in a particular topic, you can usually find some way to monetize it online!
 That’s the true power of the internet.
 But on to how I’m making money.
 This time it’s with niche websites or blogs.

 What Is A Niche Site?